Frequently Asked Questions

 See answers to some of the most frequently asked questions from our clients.

-is a trademark the same thing as a copyright or patent?
+1. Is a Trademark the same thing as a Copyright or Patent?

 A patent is a property right granted by the Government of the United States of America to an inventor “to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States” for a limited time in exchange for public disclosure of the invention when the patent is granted.
-While we do not handle patent prosecution at MAVEN, we have a network of attorneys that we can refer this work to.
+While we do not handle patent prosecution at MAVEN®, we have a network of attorneys that we can refer this work.

 Copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.
 Copyright covers both published and unpublished works.
 Copyright protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.
 It does not protect facts, ideas, systems, or methods of operation, but may protect the expression of these items.

 5. What are the types of works protected by copyright?

 Copyright protects original works of authorship.
 The Copyright Act specifies that works of authorship include:

 - Literary works